ethberry/ethberry.github.io/docs/admin-panel/ERC998/composable.md

 # Composable

 Main feature of ERC998 is an ability to be composed.
-It means that ERC998 token can have another token (ERC20, ERC721, ERC998 and ERC1155) as a child.
+It means that ERC998 token can hold another tokens (ERC20, ERC721, ERC998 and ERC1155) as a child.

 While it looks like a good idea to add each and every token as a potential child in real life application its most